What is an evaluation?

 - Who wants the evaluation report?
-Where should I have it sent?
+Where should I have my evaluation report sent?

-- How do they want to evaluation done?
+- How do they want the evaluation done?

 - Do I have, or can I get all of the documents they need for the evaluation and submit them the way they want them submitted?